stevula/hacker-news-scraper/README.md

 # Scraping Hn 1 Building Objects

 ##Learning Competencies
+- Install a gem
+- Use the Nokogiri gem to parse CSS elements
+- Map data within a given object (ie Nokogiri object) to a customized object
+- Use ARGV to take in user input from the command line
+- Use the OpenURI built-in module to open and read live URLs

 ##Summary

  We're going to write a simple [Hacker News](http://news.ycombinator.com) scraper.
 We have to be polite, though: if we're too aggressive we'll get the DBC network banned.

 We're going to build Ruby classes that represents a particular Hacker News comment thread.

-## Learning Goals

-The main goal is to learn how to translate a pre-existing object model &mdash; in this case, Hacker News' model &mdash; into one that's easy for us to manipulate.
+The main goal is to translate a pre-existing object model &mdash; in this case, Hacker News' model &mdash; into one that's easy for us to manipulate.

-## Objectives
+##Releases

+###Release 0: Objectifying a static Hacker News page

-### Save a HTML Page
+#### Save a HTML Page

 First, we're going to save a specific post as a plain HTML file for us to practice on.
 As we're developing a scraper we'll be tempted to hammer the HN servers, which will almost certainly get everyone temporarily banned.
 We'll use the local HTML file to get the scraper working before we create a "live" version.